-You need to conduct a competitive comparison of your candidate’s previous sales job and the one they’re applying for at your company.
-Here are some questions to consider before hiring a HUNTER sales rep – especially someone from within your industry.
+Does your sales candidate align with what your job requires?
+I recommend that you conduct a competitive comparison of their previous sales job and the one they’re applying for at your company.
+Here are some questions to ask before hiring your next sales candidate for a HUNTER sales job – especially someone from within your industry.

 1. Did they inherit customers to sell to?